November 2022 #ParentEndorsed Voter Guide

 We believe Lainie and Lisa understand the concerns of families in San Francisco and are open and willing to listen to their constituents.
 They have a commitment to transparency and working harmoniously with the new superintendent, their colleagues on the board, and most importantly, San Francisco students and families.

-Many families in our network are also supportive of Ann Hsu’s candidacy, though organizationally we did not reach consensus on an endorsement of the candidate.
-We are supportive of her work to reach out and listen to the broader community after her misconceptions around Black and brown families were revealed.
+Many families in our network were also supportive of Ann Hsu’s candidacy, though organizationally we did not reach consensus on an endorsement of the candidate.

 2022 Proposition Endorsements